Frequently Asked Questions for EcoChoice and EcoShare

 EcoChoiceSM gives you the ability to reduce your carbon footprint and purchase clean, renewable energy for your home or business.
 You can now support the environment and promote the growth of renewable energy in our region with no upfront installation costs.

 When you enroll, SDG&E buys renewable energy on your behalf from large, utility-scale generating facilities built specifically for EcoChoice.
-You can enroll from 50% to 100% of your electricity usage in the program and pay a small premium each month based on the size of your renewable energy subscription.
+You can enroll from 50% to 100% of your electricity usage in the program and either pay a small premium or receive a small credit each month based on the size of your renewable energy subscription.
 The more renewable energy you buy the more renewable generation we can build.

-The average SDG&E residential customer will pay slightly more than $5 per month for 100% renewable energy subscription through EcoChoice.*
+The average SDG&E residential customer will save approximately $0.54 per month for 100% renewable energy subscription through EcoChoice.*

 New renewable energy facilities take time to build, and a temporary pool of solar facilities (Interim Pool) will be used to serve the program until new renewable energy generating facilities come online.

-*Typical residential premium estimated using current EcoChoice prices and average residential energy consumption of 487 kWh per month.
+*Typical residential credit estimated using current EcoChoice prices and average residential energy consumption of 500 kWh per month.